Blockchain based Resource Governance for Decentralized Web Environments: Motivating scenario and requirements

-\item[\textbf{(R2)}~] \textbf{Policy compliance must be monitored via the entities of a governance ecosystem.} According to \citet{akaichi2022usage}, usage control frameworks must incorporate a policy monitoring component.
-The monitoring, performed through one or more services, enable nodes to detect misconduct and unexpected/unpermitted usage. \begin{itemize} \item[\textbf{(R2.1)}~] \textbf{The governance ecosystem must provide transparency to all the nodes of the decentralized environment.} In order to gain the trust of the various nodes that comprise a decentralized environment, a governance ecosystem must guarantee transparency with respect to its data and procedures.
-This enables Bob to verify at any time that the usage policy associated with his image is being adhered to. \item[\textbf{(R2.2)}~] \textbf{Data and metadata maintained by the governance ecosystem must be tamper-resistant.} Once policies and resource metadata are sent to the governance ecosystem, their integrity must be ensured.
+\begin{itemize} \item[\textbf{(R2.1)}~] \textbf{The governance ecosystem must provide transparency to all the nodes of the decentralized environment.} In order to gain the trust of the various nodes that comprise a decentralized environment, a governance ecosystem must guarantee transparency with respect to its data and procedures.
+This feature enables Bob to verify at any time that the usage policy associated with his image is being adhered to. \item[\textbf{(R2.2)}~] \textbf{Data and metadata maintained by the governance ecosystem must be tamper-resistant.} Once policies and resource metadata are sent to the governance ecosystem, their integrity must be ensured.
 The inability to tamper with resources and their metadata is crucial for the effective functioning of the governance ecosystem.
-Therefore, when Bob publishes images and their respective usage policies in the market, his node should be the only entity capable of modifying such metadata. \item[\textbf{(R2.3)}~] \textbf{The governance ecosystem and the entities that the form part of the ecosystem must be aligned with the decentralization principles.} It is essential that the governance ecosystem itself respects the decentralization principles, as centralized solutions would establish a central authority in which data and decisional power are accumulated.
-Hence, the monitoring functionality provided by the previously mentioned market scenario should not rely on technologies centralized platforms and data stores. \item[\textbf{(R2.4)}~] \textbf{The entities that form part of the governance ecosystem must be able to represent policies and verify their observance.} In order to provide monitoring functionality, entities in the governance ecosystem should be capable of managing usage policies.
-Such entities should enact procedures for retrieving policy observance information directly from nodes that consume market resources.
-This allows Bob to verify that Alice is using his image according to the rules stipulated in his usage policy. \end{itemize}
+Therefore, when Bob publishes images and their respective usage policies in the market, his node should be the only entity capable of modifying this metadata. \item[\textbf{(R2.3)}~] \textbf{The governance ecosystem and the entities that the form part of the ecosystem must be aligned with the decentralization principles.} It is essential that the governance ecosystem itself respects the decentralization principles, as centralized solutions would establish a central authority in which data and decisional power are accumulated.
+Hence, the monitoring functionality provided by the previously mentioned market scenario should not rely on centralized platforms and data stores.
+Bob's policies for the usage of the Mesoplodon eueu's photo are not uploaded on, nor verified by, any third-party service running on a specific server. \item[\textbf{(R2.4)}~] \textbf{The entities that form part of the governance ecosystem must be able to represent policies and verify their observance.} In order to provide monitoring functionality, entities in the governance ecosystem should be capable of managing usage policies.
+These entities should enact procedures for retrieving policy observance information directly from nodes that consume market resources. \Newt{This feature allows Bob to obtain evidence that Alice is using his image according to the rules stipulated in the usage policy and to detect any misbehavior}. \end{itemize}

 \end{itemize}